Soko-Aerial/CallerScreen/README.md

 The Caller Screen
-This project is a stand alone caller Screen project

 ****Description****
 This is project displays a caller screen when there is an incoming call and give you the ability to Answer or Decline the call